-Testers, having knowledge of different software systems, have the best understanding of the software behavior, functions, and operations, where the test cases are bound to fail and the system’s expected reaction.
+Testers that have knowledge of different software systems possess the best understanding of the software behavior, functions, and operations, where test cases are bound to fail, and the system’s expected reaction.

 Testers having domain knowledge understand the functional requirements better.
-For example, in Industrial Automation, if the tester is having domain knowledge of industrial products then it becomes easy to understand if there is any gap in requirements of the product and its software, which is to be developed.
+For Example, in Industrial Automation, if the tester has domain knowledge of industrial products then it becomes easy to understand if there is any gap in requirements of the product and the software which is to be developed.
 This helps to prioritize the test cases and testing activities.

-Basic knowledge of the software testing process starts from identifying specification requirements, creation of test cases and prioritization, risk analysis, executing tests and recording the actual results.
-Apart from this, test managers should have the knowledge and skills of test planning, control, tracking progress and reporting to client about the status.
+Basic knowledge of the Software Testing process starts with identifying specification requirements, creation of Test cases and prioritization, Risk analysis, executing tests and recording the actual results.
+Apart from this, Test managers should have the knowledge and skills of Test planning, Control, Tracking progress and Status reporting to the client

-Interpersonal skill always gives a positive graph to your team.
-Interpersonal skill is an important factor in a tester’s role.
-An employee with strong interpersonal skill helps to get along well with the TEAM and communicates effectively with colleagues, customers, and clients.
+Interpersonal skills always give a positive uplift to your team.
+Interpersonal skills are an important factor in a tester’s role.
+An employee with strong interpersonal skills gets along well with the team and communicates effectively with colleagues, customers, and clients.

-To form a strong test team, a good rapport within the testers is a key point.
-To achieve this, carry out some interactive sessions where team will interact with each other or with new team members regarding defects or automation tools or project related discussion or brainstorming value innovative ideas.
+To form a strong test team, a good rapport amongst the testers is a key point.
+To achieve this, carry out some interactive sessions where the team will interact with each other or with new team members regarding defects or automation tools, or project-related discussions, or brainstorming valuable innovative ideas.

-Always build up a team comprising of all the variety of personality and technical skills.
+Always build a team comprised of a variety of personal and technical skills.
 Every individual must have a defined role in the team.
-Balance of strengths and weaknesses of the individuals in the team should be optimized.
+The balance of strengths and weaknesses of the individuals in the team should be optimized.

-To contribute largely for delivering good quality solutions, independent testers are identified by the organisation.
-Independence of testing like:
+To contribute to delivering good quality solutions, independent testers are identified by the organization.
+Independence of testing such as:

-- Testing performed by developer who develops the code
+- Testing performed by the developer who develops the code

-- Testing is performed by different developers other than who develops the code
+- Testing performed by different developers other than those who develop the code

-- Testing performed by the tester who is a part of team
+- Testing performed by the tester who is a part of the team

 - Testing performed by testers from other teams